 Starta has supported over 8,000 business ideas with more than N5.6 billions worth of loans since the company started.

 Starta business loans range from N100,000 to N10,000,000.

 Firstbank Nigeria SME product financing offers loans across three major categories, personal, business, and private.
 However, their business loans support a wide array of SMEs and large businesses across Nigeria.

 As a multinational bank, Firstbank offers one of the largest loans to businesses in need.
 This cuts across oil and gas (up & downstream), manufacturing, telecommunication, power and infrastructure, and more.
 However, although they can fork out large sums as loans, several other requirements need to be in place to access that sum.

 20. Baobab Group

 Baobab Group offers huge loan amounts to different sizes of businesses depending on their needs.
 However, on the other end, they also offer loans to individuals in need of personal loan services.
 Their service line includes microloan, mini microloan, micro+ loan, SME loan, cross and group guarantee loans, asset finance.

 Asides from the fact that they offer a wide array of loans to meet your varying needs as a business owner, applying for a loan with Baobab Group is so easy.
 It takes only 4 steps as all you need to do is fill out the loan interest form on their site and an agent would carry on with it from there.

 It is important to consider your business requirements and the services it may need in order to get a business loan in Nigeria.
-Thank you for reading this article on Small Business Loans In Nigeria, good luck on your search!
+Thank you for reading this article on Small Business Loans In Nigeria.
+I hope this article helps!